 After starting operations in Mexico in February 2006 (exited 2010), the second country we offered loans in was Madagascar (November 2006).
-Since this landmark moment, the Baobab Group has never stopped growing and developing on
+Since this landmark moment, the Baobab Group has never stopped growing and developing on the African continent.

 Launched in China